UPDATE: This post was updated on March 27, 2025 to include nutrition information.

 Pour the coconut milk into a small saucepan and sprinkle with the gelatin.
 Let sit until it looks wrinkled.

-Combine your fruits, sugar and water in a small skillet to create the compote.
+Combine your fruits, sugar, and water in a small skillet to create the compote.

-Molds vs. cups
+Panna Cotta Molds vs. Cups

-I like to use cups or ramekins because I like the way they look, and they're easy to serve.
+I like to use cups or ramekins because I like the way they look, and they're easy to make and serve.
 If you want to use molds where you create a shape with the panna cotta, and serve on a plate, you need to be even more mindful of the fat content of your recipe.
 If you're using something with very low fat, it will generate a very soft panna cotta, and it will not hold a shape well.

 Equipment